 “I’ve imposed on her enough.”

 “She likes me,” George insisted.
 “I’ll be careful not to eat all her food again.
 It’s not good anyway, all ‘healthy’ and tasteless.”
+He made a face.

 “I’d be surprised if Dr. Narayan agrees.
 Then your aunt has already enrolled you in the Chicago school.
 Now, where’s that academic calendar she sent me?”